RicardoLunaG/Reinforcement-Learning-with-CartPole/README.md

 # Reinforcement-Learning-with-CartPole

-Different Reinforcement Learning Algorithms are tested using the CartPole Envioronment for Learning Purposes
+Different Reinforcement Learning Algorithms using the CartPole Envioronment for Learning Purposes

 ### Prerequisites